PostgREST/postgrest/docs/auth.rst

   db-pre-request = "public.check_user"

 In the function you can run arbitrary code to check the request and raise an exception(see :ref:`raise_error`) to block it if desired.
-You can take advantage of :ref:`guc_req_headers_cookies_claims` for doing custom logic based on the web user info.
+Here you can take advantage of :ref:`guc_req_headers_cookies_claims` for doing custom logic based on the web user info.

 .. code-block:: postgres